 You can get ~$973 in Southwest flights with the 70,000 Chase Ultimate Rewards points sign-up bonus from the Ink Plus.
 And almost double that if you have the Companion Pass!

 Because when you transfer Chase Ultimate Rewards points to Southwest, each point is worth between ~1.25 and ~1.43 cents, depending on when and where you’re flying.
 You’ll also pay fewer points for an award seat when Southwest has a sale, because the number of points you pay is tied to the price of the ticket.

 It’s also a great time to get the Companion Pass.
-Because all 3 Southwest cards, including the Southwest Premier personal and small business versions and the Southwest Plus card, are offering increased sign-up bonuses.
+Because all 3 Southwest cards, including the Southwest Premier personal and small business versions and the Southwest Rapid Rewards® Plus Credit Card, are offering increased sign-up bonuses.
 You can read more about the Chase Southwest cards here.

 Fun Ways to Use Your Southwest Points

 You can fly on Southwest to over 97 destinations in the US.
 And fly internationally to places like the Bahamas, Dominican Republic, Jamaica, and Mexico.
 Here are ideas to spark your imagination!

 For example, I found a non-stop, round-trip flight leaving Atlanta on November 30, 2016, and returning from Denver on December 4, 2016, for only 11,370 Southwest points and ~$11.

 With 70,000 Chase Ultimate Rewards points, you’d have enough points to fly 5 friends or family members out to join in on the fun!
 That’s because 6 tickets would cost 68,220 Southwest points plus ~$67 in taxes.

 Those same 6 tickets would cost ~$1,189 if you paid in cash.
 So you’re saving a lot of money with just 1 credit card sign-up bonus!